drewcsontos/ReactCountries/README.md

-# React Anecdotes Project
+# React Countries

-Go to https://drewcsontos.github.io/ReactAnecdotes/index.html to check out my React project.
+Go to https://drewcsontos.github.io/ReactCountries to check out my project.

-This was the first project I made in React.
-It lets you vote on different anecdotes and also displays random anecdotes.
-I didn't style it at all with css since I was focusing on learning React.
+This website requests data from the api https://restcountries.eu to get a list of countries and data about them.
+It then lists them off and lets the user search for them.

 Made as an exercise from the course https://fullstackopen.com/en/.